 The Oxford Philharmonic Orchestra invites you to compose ‘A Hero’s Overture’ for the chance to hear your work performed in the Oxford Beethoven Festival 2020.

-The Oxford Philharmonic Orchestra is proud to champion new music in these open workshops – a golden opportunity for student composers to hear their own works performed by a professional orchestra, and receive feedback.
-Of the compositions presented, one will be selected to be given its world premiere by the Oxford Philharmonic Orchestra in the 2020/21 season.
+The Oxford Philharmonic Orchestra is proud to champion new music in these open workshops – a golden opportunity for student composers to hear their own works performed by a professional orchestra and receive feedback.
+Of the compositions presented, one is selected to be given its world premiere by the Oxford Philharmonic Orchestra in the following season.

 Composers' Workshop supported by the Michael Marks Charitable Trust